qiwi/travis-toolkit/README.md

 # Travis toolkit
-JS-client, utils and helpers for `Travis-ci`
+JS-client, utils and helpers for `Travis CI`